piglatiao/Jailbreaks/Gemini/2.5/README.md

 The Full prompt actually can still work as direct message in web app if you first say something along the lines of "let's do a roleplay", or, strangely, if you replace "Pyrite" with another name, like "Peridot"

-Beta prompt is the best one to use in web app IMO.
+The 2 and 3 versions are the best one to use in web app IMO.
 Can be used as direct message or Gem.